 - (a) In regards to the above-named holidays, an employee must be in the Employer's employ for the period of ninety (90) days prior to the holiday in order to qualify for holiday pay.
-An employee, to receive pay for any of the above-listed holidays, must work at least one day in the week in which the holiday falls. - (b) Qualified employees covered by this Agreement shall receive the following for each holiday listed above: - Eight (8) hours' pay at the employee's straight-time rate for all hours not worked. - Two and one-half (2 $\frac{1}{2}$ ) times the employee's straight-time rate for all hours worked.
+An employee, to receive pay for any of the above-listed holidays, must work either their scheduled workday before or their scheduled workday after the observed holiday, or be on pre-approved vacation or protected leave. - (b) Qualified employees covered by this Agreement shall receive the following for each holiday listed above: - Eight (8) hours' pay at the employee's straight-time rate for all hours not worked. - Two and one-half (2 $\frac{1}{2}$) times the employee's straight-time rate for all hours worked.